• Skip to main content

 • Preheat oven to 350° F (177° C).

-• Add muffin liners to your muffin pan and set aside.
+• Add cupcake liners to your pan and set aside.

 • In a medium bowl, whisk together the flour, cocoa, baking powder, baking soda, and salt.